 Professor Phillips is a Tier 1 Canada Research Chair in Skeletal Muscle Health in Aging.
-In addition to being a full Professor in Kinesiology, also Graduate Faculty in the School of Medicine at McMaster University.
-He is a fellow of the Canadian Academy of Health Sciences (FCAHS), American College of Sports Medicine (ACSM) and the American College of Nutrition (ACN).
+He is a Professor in Kinesiology, and Graduate Faculty in the School of Medicine at McMaster University.
+He is a fellow of the Canadian Academy of Health Sciences (FCAHS) and the American College of Sports Medicine (ACSM).
 His research is focused on the impact of nutrition and exercise on the mechanisms of human skeletal muscle protein turnover.
 He is also keenly interested in diet- and exercise-induced changes in body composition particularly in older persons.

-His research is funded by the Canadian Institutes for Health Research, the National Science and Engineering Council of Canada, the Canadian Foundation for Innovation, the US NIH, as well as the USDA.
+His research is funded by the Canadian Institutes for Health Research, the National Science and Engineering Council of Canada, the Canadian Foundation for Innovation, the US NIH, the USDA, and several industry partners.

 Protein; Skeletal Muscle; Aging; Sarcopenia